-The results of the resilience analysis related CNP Assurances' investment portfolio provide critical dependence scores (Scope 1) for each of the 21 ecosystem services by sector.
-The main sectors that are critically dependent on one or more ecosystem services are transport (including road construction and the aeronautics and aerospace industries), the agri-food industry (including beverages, which account for the largest dependence, and pharmaceutical/chemical/cosmetics the caterina). and industries.
+The results of the resilience analysis related to CNP investment portfolio provide critical Assurances' dependence scores (Scope 1) for each of the 21 ecosystem services by sector.
+The main sectors that are critically dependent on one or more ecosystem services are transport (including road construction and the aeronautics and aerospace industries), the agri-food industry (including beverages, which account for the largest dependence, and catering), and the pharmaceutical/chemical/cosmetics industries.
 In terms of time horizon, the data used for the resilience analysis derives from past and current sector data, and enabled CNP Assurances to obtain an understanding of the current dependencies of the companies in its portfolio.
 The data does not allow for a projection of future dependencies.